Remi-Gau/eCobidas/docs/contributing/general-organization.md

 # General organization

-The general workflow of this project is the following:
+General workflow of this project:

--   turning the recommendation guidelines into spreadsheets
+1.  turning the recommendation guidelines into google sheets
+1.  downloading the google sheets as TSVs

--   turning the spreadsheets into a "schema" representation
+1.  turning the TSVs into a "schema" representation

--   using a "front-end" user-interface that will read those schema and serve a web-app to the user.
+1.  using a "front-end" user-interface that will read those schema and serve a web-app to the user.

 To execute that work, this project is organized around several "repositories":